AviatrixSystems/Docs/HowTos/transitvpc_workflow.rst

 It abstracts and combines multiple existing Aviatrix features, such `Encrypted Peering <http://docs.aviatrix.com/HowTos/peering.html>`_, `Transitive Peering <http://docs.aviatrix.com/HowTos/TransPeering.html>`_ and `Site2Cloud <http://docs.aviatrix.com/HowTos/site2cloud.html>`_ to bring you a wizard like experience so that you do not have to go to multiple pages on the Controller console when building the Transit group.

 This Global Transit Network consists of a Transit gateway and a set of Spoke gateways, to faciliate communication between Spoke VPC EC2 instances and on-prem network.

 .. note::
    For description purpose, gateway and GW are used interchangebly.
+   Other than gateway deletion, resources created by this work flow should be deleted within the work flow.

 The Global Transit Network diagram is described as below.